Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 These endpoints have prefix `api/store/cart` and cover work with current shopping cart.
 Many actions correspond to functionality in KX 13 `CMS.Ecommerce.IShoppingService` (adding/removing items to cart, set delivery data, creating order etc.).
 All endpoints use `ShoppingCartGUID` parameter sent in HTTP header to identify current shopping cart.
-Client application needs to manage this identifier (this already covers `Kentico.Xperience.K13Ecommerce` library for XByK applications).
+Client application (XbyK) needs to manage this identifier (this already covers
+`Kentico.Xperience.K13Ecommerce` library for XByK applications).

 All calls internally use IShoppingService with some noticeable customizations to handle [retrieving cart](https://docs.kentico.com/13/e-commerce-features/customizing-on-line-stores/shopping-cart-related-customizing/retrieving-the-current-shopping-cart) in RESTful manner.